OlavHN/ChatTest/README.md

 Since there is no state each pair only needs two server connections for the duration of the handshake (seconds).
 Also, server partitioning can be done by url load balancing as the `peerId` is given in the url. i.e:

 <code>var signaling_channel = new WebSocket('ws://signalingserver.com/someCommonPeerId');</code>

+Also, since the resulting chat server is now so simple it doesn't depend on any state outside socket.io and the socket.io store and will thus 'just work' with e.g. redis.

 ## How to